Dabrogost/Chroma-Ad-Blocker/README.md

 # Chroma Ad-Blocker

 **Chroma Ad-Blocker** is a professional-grade, high-performance browser extension built for Manifest V3 (MV3).
 It employs a sophisticated multi-layered strategy to maintain functionality across a wide range of websites while maintaining a minimal resource footprint.
-Chroma is free, open-source, and privacy-focused.
+Chroma is free, source-available, and privacy-focused.
 For optimal performance, it is recommended to disable other ad-blocking extensions while using Chroma.

 ## Key Features